-Removing the SPAM comments from your WordPress blog can be time consuming.
+The Bulk Removal of the SPAM comments from your WordPress blog can be time consuming.
 Unfortunately in the admin panel there isn’t a select all option when looking at the comments.
-There is a bulk options but that can’t delete all of the SPAM comments at once.
+There is a bulk option but that doesn’t let you remove all spam comments at once.
+So let’s take a look at how to get rid of spam comments on wordpress.

 Fortunately there are a couple of different ways to remove the SPAM comments.
 Here, I’ll discuss how to remove the SPAM comments using your MYSQL database.